 Photo: SSP/Getty Images

-Black scientists such as George Washington Carver, Mae C. Jemison and Neil deGrasse Tyson are widely known, while others — such as engineer Otis Boykin — are less famous.
+Black scientists such as George Washington Carver, Mae C. Jemison and Neil deGrasse Tyson are widely known, while others — such as engineer Otis Boykin — are less famous, but equally made an impact.
 Discover the struggles and triumphs of these and other African American innovators.

 Alice Ball was an African American chemist who developed the first successful treatment for those suffering from Hansen’s disease (leprosy).